 WPC members are appointed by the JPB under authority of the Joint Powers Agreement to advise the Board on policy, programs, or other matters that may come before the Board.
 The WPC is responsible for guiding implementation of the Watershed Plan, annual work plans, and budget.
 In 2022, the WPC met ten times.
-The WPC members in 2022 included:
+Members included: